Sleep Tonight

 Richards wrote the song (credited as a Jagger/Richards composition) on piano in the Paris recording studio's control room.
 Ronnie Wood liked the developing song and they recorded it together unaccompanied.
-Backing vocals and strings were added later.
-Wood played drums, since Charlie Watts wasn't present for the session, and Watts later said "he could not have done better."
-Tom Waits, who had Richards guest on sessions for his Rain Dogs LP, plays piano.
+Wood played drums, since Charlie Watts was not present for the session, and Watts later said "he could not have done better.
+Richards plays all guitars, bass and piano, as well as lead and backing vocals, aided by Bobby Womack and Don Covay.

 Richards has stated that his singing during the Dirty Work sessions "thickened up" his voice: Since Jagger was absent from the studio much of the time, Richards provided guide vocals for many tracks and learned new microphone techniques.
 His sturdy but smokey vocal presence on "Sleep Tonight" foreshadows the strong and emotive singing on his solo records and later Rolling Stones tracks.

 The song

-"Sleep Tonight" is a piano-driven ballad, with a restrained string arrangement, a heavy drum beat and a gospel-like vocal arrangement.
+"Sleep Tonight" is a piano-driven ballad, with a restrained string arrangement (played on a synthesizer), a heavy drum beat and a gospel-like vocal arrangement.
 The song shows a maturing musician and songwriter, and is a bridge between the younger Richards "outlaw" songs and the soulful ballads he became known for on later Rolling Stones records like "Slipping Away" (Steel Wheels), "The Worst" and "Thru and Thru" (Voodoo Lounge), "How Can I Stop" (Bridges to Babylon) and "Losing My Touch" (Forty Licks).